vlang/v/doc/docs.md

 }
 ```

-The strings don't escape `draw_text`, so they are cleaned up when
-the function exits.
+The strings don't escape `draw_text`, so they are cleaned up when the function exits.

-In fact, the first two calls won't result in any allocations at all.
+The first two calls won't result in any allocations at all.
-These two strings are small,
-V will use a preallocated buffer for them.
+These two strings are small, V will use a preallocated buffer for them.

 ```v
 fn test() []int {